synereo/blog.synereo.com/_posts/2015-03-17-specialk-kvdb.markdown

 ![image alt text](/img/uploads/patternlanguage4web.jpg)

 One entry into the pattern begins with an intuitive map between this pattern and URLs.
-The chan?( cnxn ) part of a query or publication can be likened to the `protocol://host:port` part of a URL.
+The `chan?( cnxn )` part of a query or publication can be likened to the `protocol://host:port` part of a URL.
 The pattern part can be likened to the `path?query-string` part of a URL.
 A full treatment of the details reveals that this shape is a generalization of the URL notion.
 Perhaps the biggest generalization is that pattern can cover not just a single resource, but a whole range of resources because it identifies not just a single location in the network of resources, but a whole range of locations that match the pattern.
 That said, I believe the key insight underlying this design pattern, the one that gives it potency and reach, is the duality of data and query.

 ## Duality between data and query

 In a simplified view of the data/query duality, when a query seeks resources at a pattern and it finds nothing, then a *continuation* is stored at the pattern, instead.
 The continuation represents what the program or process querying for the resource will do after it gets a resource, were it to have gotten one.
 We have access to this because the programmer gave it to us explicitly; it’s what’s between the curly braces of the for-comprehension in a query expression:

-	for( e <- chan?( cnxn )( pattern ) where cond( e ) ) { handle( e ) }.
+    for( e <- chan?( cnxn )( pattern ) where cond( e ) ) {
+        handle( e )
+    }

 The system guarantees that the expression `handle( e )` will only ever wake up and start running if a resource satisfying `cond( e )` shows up at

-	chan?( cnxn )( pattern ).
+    chan?( cnxn )( pattern )

 Thus, when data is published via `chan!( cnxn )( pattern, data )`, the first things to do are check to see if there are any continuations waiting there and whether data satisfies the necessary conditions to hand them to the any of the awaiting continuations.
 If there are, then each such continuation is applied to the data.